Parry-97/svelte-portfolio/README.md

   - [Building](#building)
   <!--toc:end-->

 This is a portfolio/blog website I built from scratch using [SvelteKit](https://svelte.dev/docs/kit/introduction).
-Inspired by the template from [SvelteKit Blogger](urlhttps://sveltekit-blog-starter.vercel.app/)

 ## Tools